Chapter 2 : Just That Many Memories

 “Right,” Parvati scoffed, looking up from her already-10-inch parchment.
 “How can you love a boy but want to kill him at the same time?”
 Her dark bangs fell over her thick eyelashes, the rest of it back in a braid at the base of her neck.

-wouldn't understand,” Hermione said coldly, glaring at Parvati over the edge of her propped-up book so that only her furrowed brow and comically glaring eyes shone over.
-“You've
+“You wouldn't understand,” Hermione said coldly, glaring at Parvati over the edge of her propped-up book so that only her furrowed brow and comically glaring eyes shone over.
+“You've never been in love.”

 “And who do you think you're in love with?”
 Parvati shot back angrily.
 “Ron Weasley?”
 She slammed her book shut while Hermione smoldered and Rora watched.
 “Well, if you must know,” Parvati added, “I'd be happier if you were with Ron, too.
 Whenever we're together, that's all Lavender will talk about.
 Her Ronniekins.”